This article will provide a general timeline so home sellers know what to expect next steps in closing process

 Environmental Inspection – If you are in areas subject to floods, earthquakes, or other natural disasters, your lender may require geologic/soil reports or require you to obtain flood insurance.
 Check with your lender or agent for specific requirements.
 The inspector may recommend a specialist for the fireplace and chimney and roof.

-Geologic Report – areas subject to earthquakes may require a soils report and or a geologic report to assess the risk of serious damage to the property in the event of such a disaster.
+Geologic Report – areas subject to earthquakes may require a soil report and or a geologic report to assess the risk of serious damage to the property in the event of such a disaster.
 You may also want to consider a flood report.
 If the home is too likely to flood, you won’t be able to get homeowners insurance, which means you can’t get a mortgage.
 In some cases, purchasing flood insurance in addition to your homeowner’s insurance will solve this problem.

 - Home Inspection